Alpha Gal Diet: What’s Safe, Off-Limits, and Risky

 Milk and Dairy Products

 Dairy can be a complex category for alpha-gal individuals.
 Some can consume milk, cheese, yogurt, and butter without issues, while others may react to these products.
-Your intolerance may be tied to products that contain animal rennet, animal enzymes, or whey.
-And with all triggers, your sensitivity may change over time.
+Some people with alpha-gal syndrome find that certain dairy products are harder to tolerate than others.
+In some cases, ingredients like animal rennet, animal enzymes, or whey may be part of the issue.
+And like other alpha-gal triggers, your sensitivity can change over time.

 Speaking from experience, after two years of avoiding all dairy products when initially diagnosed with alpha-gal by my primary care physician, my allergist encouraged me to slowly introduce select dairy products back into my diet.
 I started with skim milk and low-fat cottage cheese and, under my allergist’s supervision, slowly added to the list.
 Unfortunately, I still react to products containing whey or animal enzymes, but I’m so excited to be able to tolerate vegetarian cheese.